Modeling longitudinal data using matrix completion: Data study

 \subsection{Results}

-Compared to the null model, all three methods explain around $\sim 30\%$ of the variance.
-We present detailed results in Table \ref{tbl:data-res}. \textsc{Sparse-Longitudinal-Regression} had smaller mean and variance than two other methods indicating that two other variables.
-We conclude that O2 expenditure and walking speed provide additional information for prediction of GDI progression.
+Compared to the null model, fPCA and SLI explain around $\sim 30\%$ of the variance.
+We present detailed results in Table \ref{tbl:data-res}.
+SLR using additional predictors, O$_2$ expenditure and walking speed, yielded mean MSE of $0.68$ with standard devaition $0.8$.
+We conclude that O$_2$ expenditure and walking speed provide additional information for prediction of GDI progression.

-Both fPCA and \textsc{Sparse-Longitudinal-Impute} provide latent representations of patients' progression curves which can potentially be interpreted.
-To this end we first analyze the singular value vectors from our SVD solution which we refer to as principal components.
+Both fPCA and \textsc{Sparse-Longitudinal-Impute} provide latent representations of patients' progression curves.
+We analyze the singular value vectors from our SVD solution which we refer to as principal components.
 In the left plot in Figure \ref{fig:data-components} we show the first two estimated principal components.
 We found that the first component estimates the change between GDI before and after age of 20.
 The second component models changes around age of 10 and around age of 18.
-In the right plof in Figure \ref{fig:data-components}, by adding a principle component to the population mean curve, we illustrate how differences in the first component are reflected in the patients trajectory.
+In the right \tr{plot} in Figure \ref{fig:data-components}, by adding a principle component to the population mean curve, we illustrate how differences in the first component are reflected in the patients trajectory.
 By visual investigation of curves returned by our \textsc{Sparse-Longitudinal-Impute} and by fPCA we found similar trends in the first two components.

 Since our SVD decomposition defines a low-rank representation of the progression trends, we can also use it to gain insights on progression in different groups of patients.
 In Cerebral Palsy we divide paralysis into subtypes depending on which limbs are affected: monolegia (one leg), diplegia (two legs), hemiplegia (one side of the body), triplegia (three limbs), quadriplegia (four limbs).
 Hemiplegia is the most prevalent in our population and it might be divided depending on severity, from type I (weak muscles, drop foot) to type IV (severe spasticity).
 We find differences between trends of progression for different subtypes of paralysis of patients ($F_{6,541} = 17.17, p < 10^{-15}$).
 We illustrate these distributions in Figure \ref{fig:subtypes}.